 Department’s Traffic Signal Asset Management System (TSAMS) Updates.
 The Contractor will make updates to the required TSAMS data elements to capture the revised traffic signal equipment, operations, and conditions resulting from the project implementation changes.

 TSAMS Access.
-The Contractor / Supplier may request access to TSAMS prior to notice to proceed, or may make revisions through a guest login.
+The Contractor / Supplier may request access to TSAMS prior to notice to proceed or may make revisions through a guest login.

 TSAMS Guidelines.
 The Contractor / Supplier is required to request the most recent release of the TSAMS guidelines from PennDOT prior to notice to proceed.